 The VMOST Analysis, also known as the MOST Analysis, is a framework and evaluation technique for strategic planning in an organisation.
 The analysis ensures stakeholders in an organisation gain reliable insight into the desired changes in their organisation.
 After carefully performing this analysis, it will present various options on how to bring about change while keeping sight of the strategic and long term vision of the organisation.
 The framework connects both the vision and tactics to pursue this vision.
-In addition to the vision (V) and mission (M) elements, the components of the acronym VMOST are: objectives, strategies and tactics.
+In addition to the vision (V) and mission statement (M) elements, the components of the acronym VMOST are: objectives, strategies and tactics.

 For example, the analysis may increase the effectiveness of investments in a company by stimulating how value is added to help a company move forward in the right direction.
 The main benefit of this structured method is that it enables team members to set goals at every level of the organisation.
 As the analysis works top down, it ensures that the focus remains on the most important goals.